 Accredited Practitioner for BAPAM (British Association of Performing Arts Medicine)

 I have worked in the NHS in Primary Care - both individual and group work - and have also worked with staff in the NHS and for charities.
-As part of my Private Practice, I work for a number of insurance companies including Bupa and Axa, and also work with trainee therapists and music therapists.
+As part of my Private Practice, I work for a number of insurance companies including Axa and Bupa (in Acton), and also work with trainee therapists and music therapists.
+I am a group supervisor at Sutton Counselling.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.